 Increase Energy

-Breathwork techniques have also been proven to help improve athletic performance for both full-time athletes and individuals who simply choose to incorporate exercise into their everyday routine.
-Bringing a breathwork practice into your physical fitness regimen helps to slow the onset of breathlessness by improving oxygen uptake and speeding up your body’s recovery.
-Using breathwork before, during, and after physical fitness workouts often results in increased muscle strength, improved lung capacity, and overall better performance.
+Breathwork techniques may also improve athletic performance for full-time athletes or individuals who incorporate exercise into their lives.
+Bringing breathwork into your physical fitness practice may slow the onset of breathlessness by supporting oxygen uptake and recovery.
+Breathwork before, during, and after physical activity is associated with increased muscle endurance, lung capacity, and overall performance.

-Breathwork practices yield mental and emotional benefits just as much as physical benefits.
-For example, transformational 3-part breathwork exercises are specifically designed to help improve emotional healing, spiritual growth, and self-discovery.
-When prioritizing these practices and improving your emotional and spiritual well-being, your body is able to relax and elicit a feeling of euphoria.
+Breathwork practices support mental and emotional well-being alongside physical health.
+Transformational three-part breathwork exercises are designed to improve emotional healing, spiritual growth, and self-discovery.
+When you prioritize these practices and improve your emotional and spiritual well-being, you may experience altered states of consciousness, euphoria, or deep relaxation.